 Table of Contents

-- The application of GDPR data protection: processing of personal data and the data subject
+- The application of GDPR personal data protection: processing of personal data and the data subject

-- What is personal data for the GDPR?
-The different elements
+- What is personal data for the General Data Protection Regulation?

-The application of GDPR data protection: processing of personal data and the data subject
+The application of GDPR personal data protection: processing of personal data and the data subject

-The Article: ‘personal data’ means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person;
+The mentioned Article 4 defines various terms used in the GDPR, almost obviously starting with the definition of personal data: ‘personal data’ means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person;

 Last but not least, it’s in the combination and combined usage of personal data that the privacy risks can increase, with an additional focus on the special categories of data as we mentioned them in our overview.
 So, this should be your primary focus when assessing risks and vulnerabilities in your GDPR business strategy: privacy breaches, risks for essential rights and protection, from the sensitivity, aggregation, purpose and usage of data perspective

-What is personal data for the GDPR?
-The different elements
+What is personal data for the General Data Protection Regulation?

 If you read Article 4(1), the definition of personal data consists of several elements which all need to be present.